kotools/types/CONTRIBUTING.md

 You can also generate the documentation by running the `Documentation` configuration.

-> This configuration is continuous, which means that it will update
-> automatically the documentation on changes to Kotlin files.

 For serving the documentation locally, right-click on the `build/dokka/index.html` file and choose your favorite browser in the `Open In > Browser` menu.